petudeveloper/my-crypto-data/README.md

 # My Crypto Data

 If you are a fan of cryptocurrencies this web application is for you.
-This web app displays the total market capital of the top 20 crypto currencies in the world.
-You can filter the currencies by range or select one tho get more information.
+This web app displays the total market capitalization of the top 20 cryptocurrencies in the world.
+You can filter the currencies by range or select one to get more information.

 ## Built With